mistio/mist-ce/README.md

-# mist.io
+# Mist.io Community Edition

 Mist.io helps you operate, monitor and govern your computing infrastructure, across clouds and platforms.
 The code is provided under the GNU AGPL v3.0 License.

-An enterprise version that includes Role Based Access, VPN tunnels and Insights for cost optimization is available as a service at https://mist.io
+The Enterprise Edition and the Hosted Service that include Role Based Access, VPN tunnels and Insights for cost optimization are available at https://mist.io

 ## Hardware requirements